JvanKatwijk/eti-stuff/README.md

 ## eti-frontend

+THE ETI-FRONTEND IS NOT SUPPORTED, JUST FORGET ABOUT IT

 which is a stripped Qt-DAB version that generates eti-frames as output.

 The GUI is - obviously - based on Qt-DAB.
 There is an additional command line option `-O -`, that will cause the ETI files to be sent to stdout.

 The "normal" way of working is to have an input device selected, select a channel, press the start button, and as soon as an ensemble is identified, and the GUI shows the names of the programs, to press the button "eti is waiting", after which it will send the eti frames to the selected output device.

 ## eti-backend

 which is a stripped Qt-DAB version that takes eti-frames as input.
 A command line option (`-s`) can be used to specify an input file or stdinput.
 If none is specified, the program will show a widget for selecting an input file.